Kibu Denis

-Kibu Denis Prosper (born 4 December 1998), is a Tanzanian footballer who plays as a winger for Simba S.C., a club based in Dar es salaam.
+Kibu Denis Prosper (born 4 December 1998), is a Tanzanian footballer who plays as a winger.

 Career

 Denis was born in Mbeya.
 He played for Mbeya City before signing with Simba S.C. in August 2021, on a two-year contract.

 Observers have noted of Denis that "the striker who featured for Tanzania against Malawi in a friendly... has been an outstanding player for Mbeya City in the season that is about to end and his performance has generated interest", his performance on the pitched was also recognized during the Geita Gold FC in the 2020–21 Mainland Tanzania Premier League promotion/relegation playoffs fixtures against Mbeya City FC".